Nytra/ValveIndexVR-StoreChecker/README.md

 `python.exe indexVrChecker.py --nopause` : execute the program *without pausing at the end*

 The script will check \_*only*\_ for the products which are hard-coded in the WANTED_ITEMS list.
 These values are the indices [0-4] which correspond to the CSS selector for the desired hardware.
 For example, an index of `1` corresponds to `'sku_partial_kit'` which is the HMD+Controller package.
 The CSS selector strings are defined in the `SKU_STRINGS` list.

+You *MUST* change these values in order for this script to be useful to you.